iStockphoto.com / Sean Pavone

 Rusty Clark - DJ Zippergirl <3 / flickr

-NightlifeOrlando’s evening scene is all over the map, literally, but the greatest concentrations of hotspots are downtown and along I-Drive.
+NightlifeOrlando’s evening scene is all over the map, literally, but the greatest concentrations of fun things to do are downtown and along I-Drive.
 For those who want a theme to go with their nightlife, the entertainment zones at Universal Orlando Resort and Walt Disney World Resort® are packed with diverse nightspots.
 Here, clubbers can hop from one dance floor to another within a short distance.

-Disney SpringsOne of the four fascinating neighborhoods at Disney Springs™, the West Side, is a neighborhood with a vibe all its own.
+Disney SpringsOne of the four fascinating neighborhoods at Disney Springs®, the West Side, is a neighborhood with a vibe all its own.
 There, the air is mixed with the sound of applause for world-renowned entertainment and tempting aromas that will ignite your senses.
 Or, head over to The Landing, where the wharf-side eateries offer everything from artisanal cocktails crafted at the edge of your stage-side table to a sushi bar.
+The most difficult decision you’ll make when you’re here is choosing where to eat.
+There are so many great restaurants here that serve mouth-watering dishes in a fun and energetic atmosphere.

 iStockphoto.com / pkripper503